Cigaras/Payday-2-Solo-Achievements-Lite/Solo Achievements Lite/readme.txt

 * OVERDRILL - not allowed by the modworkshop.net staff, but there exists a mod that activates Overdrill mode with a key bind instead of positioning 4 players around the vault
 * Failed Assassination trophy - equip Your bots with sniper rifles
 * Sewer Rats - use Monkeepers mod for bots to carry bags and Keepers mod for Jokers to defend bags
+* C-40 - not allowed by the modworkshop.net staff, but available in full version of this mod

 Credits:
 * Author: Valdas V.